jmalk/jmalk.github.io/_posts/2021-01-26-creating-testable-boundaries.md

 });
 ```

 If I were writing library of functions to do arithmetic I could surround my code with a battery of such tests and maintain them for years without having to tax my lazy brain.
-Bliss
+Bliss.

+### Be an enabler

+We've established what we think makes a maintainable set of tests.
+Now we need to figure out how to write code that enables these features.

+One way is to continue being lazy.
+Don't think about what your code should look like.
+Write the tests you want to write, and then make code that passes them.
+This method is called Test-driven development (TDD).
+One of its advantages is that it forces you to design a testable boundary for your code.
+If you're doing TDD, and you find yourself getting frustrated before you've even made your first assertion, you may wish to re-think the unit of code you're designing.

 ## Boundaries